-Mr. Gleber is a Shareholder in the firm's New York office and serves as Co-Chair of the firm's Asbestos Practice Group.
+Mr. Gleber is a Shareholder in the firm's New York office.
 Mr. Gleber’s practice is concentrated in products liability, toxic tort, environmental, pharmaceutical and commercial litigation.
 He currently acts as National Coordinating and Trial Counsel for several fortune 500 companies in asbestos litigation.

 He has tried cases in Illinois, New York, Minnesota, and Ohio.
 He has drafted and argued successful dispositive motions in asbestos cases in California, Minnesota, New York, Tennessee, and Washington.
 Mr. Gleber also has experience in the areas of white collar criminal law and bankruptcy law.